tosc/vim/README.md

 # TODO

 * Change my snippet function to non volatile.
 Save the snippets.
-* Get more information from my jedi completion.
-* Move my infostuff to server repo.
 * TagGenerator
 	* helptags for vim
 	* todo